The Pictish Arts Society

 Picts and Other Britons: Ethnic Identity in Roman and Late Antique Britain

 Bring a packed lunch or dine in one of Forfar’s many eateries

 14.00-14.40 Jamie Barnes

 14.40-15.30 Dr Barbara Crawford

 The Hirdmen in Orkney, and an early recorded use of the term 'handsel'

 Sunday 7 October

-Coach departs from Elgin Cathedral at 09.00 sharp and aims to return there by 17.30.
-Stones included on the itinerary include Sueno’s Stone, Rodney’s Stone (Brodie Castle), and symbol stones at Ballintomb, Inverallan, Advie, Inveraven, Mortlach and Arndilly.
+Coach departs Myre Street car park, Forfar at 09.00 sharp and aims to return there by 17.15.
+Stones included on the itinerary are Glamis Manse, Eassie, Brechin Cathedral, St Vigeans, the Camus Cross and Pitmuies.
 A number of these stones are in private ownership and are therefore not readily accessible to the public.
-Participation in the field trip is by coach only and spaces are limited so advance booking is required.
-Spaces are limited so early booking is advised.
-Delegates are advised to bring appropriate footwear, waterproofs and a packed lunch although there will be an opportunity to get something to eat in Grantown-on-Spey.
+Participation in the field trip is by coach only.
+Spaces are limited and we recommend early booking.
+Delegates are advised to bring appropriate footwear, waterproofs and a packed lunch although there will be an opportunity to get something to eat in Brechin.